 NASA KSC Tours

-Due to time constraints it is not practical to go on more than one tour on a single day.
-Therefore you may need to upgrade to an annual pass if you want to experience more than one tour and come back for a second visit.
+Due to time constraints it is difficult to go on more than one tour on a single day.
+Therefore you may need to upgrade to an annual pass or multi-day ticket if you want to experience more than one tour and then come back for a second visit.
+If you are planning on taking a tour as well as having “Lunch with an Astronaut” then you need to time your tour carefully.

 Because the Kennedy Space Center and Cape Canaveral are both working space-launch facilities, all tours are subject to change or cancellation due to operational requirements.
 Tickets are non-refundable and non-transferable.